Reviews You Can Rely On

 The SeeSii Mini Cordless is the best smaller saw we tested that you can easily operate with one hand.
 It is ideal for smaller backyard projects where you primarily cut trees and branches that are less than 4 inches in diameter.
 Our testers noted they were “surprised how much more efficient it was than a standard chainsaw when cutting up branches.
 Being able to operate it with one hand really makes a difference as you don't constantly have to put down the saw and move what you just cut.”
 Unlike the TieToc Mini Cordless, it never stopped on us, even in our marathon cutting capacity test and in our 4 x 4 cutting test.
 It had much better performance than the Saker Mini Portable.
 It comes with a handy carrying case that is loaded with accessories: an extra chain, sharpening file, gloves, oil bottle, and safety glasses.

 While we love this saw for smaller projects, it is not ideal for trees much bigger than 4 inches.
 Our tester said, “the batteries seemed to last forever when cutting 1-2 inch branches, but one larger tree nearly drained an entire battery.”
 We were also surprised at how long it takes to charge the batteries.
 Once you drain both batteries, you need to wait hours to be able to use them again.
 There is no automatic oiling, so you have to manually add chain oil.
 All that said, we were pleasantly surprised at how well this saw performed for small projects.
-For many people, it may be all the saw you need and is a giant upgrade from even the best handsaws and folding saws we tested.
+For many people, it may be all the saw you need and is a giant upgrade from even the premier handsaws and folding saws we tested.

 While much slower than the bigger saws, the SeeSii impressed us with solid cutting performance on four-inch diameter and smaller wood.